Zachary-work/java-exercise/README.md

 Wolf travels 500(m) in 0.5 hour(s)

 ## Area calculator
-Make a area calculator to calculate different 2D shape area.
-And different shape would require different question to ask the user to enter.
+Make an area calculator to calculate different 2D shape area.
+Different shapes would require different questions for the user to answer in order to calculate the result.

 Your calculator should be able to support the following shape:
 - Circle
 - Rectangle